rbngtm1/aws_bigdata_exam_practice/kinesis.md

 - Each Shard can suport 5 transactions per secons and 1MiB data/second.
 - can process data in batch
 - Max records that can be returned is 10,000 records per second.

+## KCL
+ - KCL saves state using DynamoDB Table.
+ - Uses name of datastream to create table name and you need to ensure that the name of the applicaiton is unique.